redhat-actions/openshift-tools-installer/README.md

       # This exact version will install version 0.11.0 of Tekton, no other version.
       tkn: "0.11.0"

-  - name: Install CLI tools from Github
+  - name: Install CLI tools from GitHub
     uses: redhat-actions/openshift-tools-installer@v1
     with:
       source: "github"

-      # Using github token from the github context
+      # Using GitHub token from the github context
       github_pat: ${{ github.token }}

       kam: "latest"